drapertoby/portfolio-toby-draper/noodle_2.md

 ---

 <div class="card">
-  <h1>Noodle 2 - Visualising Progress</h1>
+  <h1>Noodle 2 - Wrangling & early exploration</h1>
   <div class="about-content">
   <p>After Bike Noodle 1 I made the dataset easier to work with by adding a 'name' column, mapped using a custom function based on values in 'session' to create a more code-friendly naming convention.
 I added an ftp column using a dictionary, taking FTP values from my TrainerRoad profile and used map() to populate it.
-To see my progress I built a basic visualisation using Seaborn and Matplotlib.
+To see my progress I built a simple visualisation using Seaborn and Matplotlib.
   </p>
 </div>
 </div>